Featured picture of post "An Easy Guide for Annotating 3D Models"

 Kyla Ball

-What is 3D model annotation?
+What is 3D Model Annotation?

-ThingLink’s new feature allows users to create interactive 3D models as easily as they create interactive images, videos and virtual tours.
+ThingLink allows users to create interactive 3D models as easily as they create interactive images, videos and virtual tours.
 The feature is based on ThingLink’s patented solution for creating embeddable interactive media with dynamic hotspots that can contain text, images, video, questions, as well as web links or embeds from other websites and services.

 • Manufacturing: Use interactive 3D models in customer education, sales, maintenance, and staff training.